-2.3.
-Laboratory Experiments
+2.3 Laboratory experiments

-Potential heterotrophic soil respiration
+2.3.1 Potential heterotrophic soil respiration

-Heterotrophic respiration per gram SOC (specific potential respiration "SPR", μgCO2-C gSOC-1 h-1) was assessed in a labbased incubation experiment and measured for the three sampling depths across geochemical and topographic gradients.
-Briefly, 50 g of 12 mm sieved air-dried soil were weighed into a 100 ml beaker.
+Heterotrophic respiration per gram SOC (specific potential respiration - SPR; $\mu g CO_2 - C g SOC^{-1} h^{-1}$) was assessed in a lab-based incubation experiment and measured for the three sampling depths across geochemical and topographic gradients.
+Briefly, 50 g of 12 mm sieved air-dried soil were weighed into a 100 mL beaker.
 Soil samples were sieved to 12 mm to homogenize the substrate while maintaining aggregate structure at a low level of disturbance.
-Soil moisture was adjusted to 60% water holding capacity, selected as the optimum water content level for microbial activity (Rey et al., 2005).
-Each beaker was placed inside an open 955.5±1.3 ml mason jar covered with parafilm, allowing for air exchange to avoid oversaturation of CO2 within the jar that could inhibit microbial activity.
+Soil moisture was adjusted to 60 % water holding capacity, selected as the optimum water content level for microbial activity (Rey et al., 2005).
+Each beaker was placed inside an open $955.5 \pm 1.3 \,\mathrm{mL}$ mason jar covered with Parafilm, allowing for air exchange to avoid oversaturation of CO2 within the jar that could inhibit microbial activity.
 Samples were then incubated at 20 °C, similar to the annual mean temperatures of the study sites.
 Except for keeping soil moisture steady by adding water when necessary, no further amendments were made to the incubated soils.
-Following a pre-incubation period of 4 days to allow equilibration, we incubated all samples for 120 days and sampled periodically every 1 to 14 days throughout the experiment with longer intervals towards the end of the experiment as respiration rates leveled off.
+Following a preincubation period of 4d to allow equilibration, we incubated all samples for 120 d and sampled periodically every 1 to 14d throughout the experiment, with longer intervals towards the end of the experiment as respiration rates levelled off.
 The incubation experiment ended when additional CO2 production was not detectable within measurement error.
 This was the case when the standard deviation of means of the respiration rate between three consecutive measurement time points was smaller than the standard deviation between three replicates of the same measurement time point.
 For CO2 accumulation prior to sampling, mason jars were sealed for several hours per measurement point.
-The accumulated CO2 was sampled using a syringe and transferred to pre-evacuated 20 ml vials.
-To avoid CO2 saturation effects during measurements, potentially influencing microbial decomposition processes, jars were flushed with background air from the laboratory and checked for moisture content, before and after sealing to accumulate CO2.
-Generally, CO2 samples were taken after accumulating between 1000-3000 ppm CO2.
-The CO2 concentration of the extracted gas was subsequently measured using a gas chromatograph (TraceTM 1300, Thermo Fisher Scientific, Massachusetts, United Stated) calibrated with five CO2 standards covering the range of measured concentrations (0, 500, 1000, 5000, 10000 ppm CO2).
-Further, the measured CO2 was corrected for the CO2 concentration of the ambient air that was used to flush the jars before closing for CO2 accumulation.
-After each measurement was completed, each jar was opened and covered with parafilm to allow gas diffusion between CO2 accumulation periods.
+The accumulated CO2 was sampled using a syringe and transferred to pre-evacuated 20 mL vials.
+To avoid CO2 saturation effects during measurements, potentially influencing microbial decomposition processes, jars were flushed with background air from the laboratory and checked for moisture content before and after sealing to accumulate CO2.
+Generally, CO2 samples were taken after accumulating between 1000-3000 ppm (parts per million) CO2.
+The CO2 concentration of the extracted gas was subsequently measured using a gas chromatograph (TRACETM 1300, Thermo Fisher Scientific, Massachusetts, USA) calibrated with five CO2 standards, covering the range of measured concentrations (0, 500, 1000, 5000 and 10 000 ppm CO2).
+Furthermore, the measured CO2 was corrected for the CO2 concentration of the ambient air that was used to flush the jars before closing for CO2 accumulation.
+After each measurement was completed, each jar was opened and covered with Parafilm to allow gas diffusion between CO2 accumulation periods.
 In this way, an average of 12 observations of CO2 production rate per incubated sample were conducted during the course of the experiment.
 Our aim was to compare average respiration between samples rather than the absolute values through the entire period of the experiment.
 Thus, we analysed data as the weighted average of SPR over the entire length of the experiment after respiration levelled off.
 We defined the weight by how many days of the incubation experiment each observation represents.
-Additionally, we incubated 20% of all samples in triplicate to assess the average difference between samples for the experiment.
-The resulting average standard error of the mean between the three lab replicates was 9.6%.
+Additionally, we incubated 20 % of all samples in triplicate to assess the average difference between samples for the experiment.
+The resulting average standard error of the mean between the three lab replicates was 9.6 %.